Cross-lingual QA: A Key to Unlocking In-context Cross-lingual Performance: Related Work

-\citet{gpt-3} first suggest in-context learning(ICL) as one branch of meta-training~\footnote{In the context of language models, meta-training means that models first develop a range of skills at training time and utilize those abilities at inference time to adapt to a target task.~\cite{gpt-3}}.
-ICL is to concatenate a query example and a piece of description together to form a prompt, which is fed into the model for prediction~\citep{gpt2}.
-ICL is broadly recognized as an effective route for large-scale models as it does not require parameter updates.
-In the context of cross-lingual transfer, demonstration examples for ICL are composed only with the source language and the query example is evaluated in a different target language, as shown in Figure~\ref{fig:dataset examples} (a).
-ICL with cross-lingual transfer~\citep{winata-etal-2021-language, ahuja2023mega} or Chain of Thoughts (CoT) style cross-lingual prompting~\citep{multilingual-cot, huang2023xlt} has concurrently been studied.
-However, most of the previous methods limit their few-shot example composition in a signle language without examining the cross-lingual capability when languages are mixed.
-To the best of our knowledge, we are the first to explore the cross-lingual capabilities of multilingual models when the source and target languages are mixed in demonstration examples to learn stronger cross-lingual alignment.
+\paragraph{In-context Learning.} \citet{gpt-3} first propose in-context learning (ICL) as a branch of meta-training\footnote{In the context of LLMs, meta-training means that models first develop a range of skills during training and utilize those abilities during inference for a target task \cite{gpt-3}.}.
+In-context examples used to measure ICL are typically constructed by concatenating instructions with a test example, which is then fed into the model for generation~\cite{gpt2}.
+ICL is widely recognized as an effective approach for evaluating large-scale models as it does not require any parameter updates.

+\paragraph{Cross-lingual Performance.} An extension of ICL in a cross-lingual setting aims to measure the transferability of MLLMs from the source language to the target language.
+In this context, in-context examples are composed in the source language while the test example is in the target language.
+Previous work has explored ICL with cross-lingual transfer~\citep{winata-etal-2021-language,ahuja-etal-2023-mega,asai2023buffet} and multilingual Chain of Thoughts (CoT) prompting~\citep{multilingual-cot, huang2023xlt}.
+However, these works mainly compose the in-context examples in a single language.
+Further, translating entire in-context examples into the target language is expensive, especially for lengthy passages.
+Our research aligns with efforts to improve cross-lingual performance of MLLMs; we mix both source and target languages in the in-context examples to elicit better cross-lingual alignment.